 When thinking about abuse, physical abuse may come to mind first.
 But abuse can come in many forms.
-Emotional abuse is just as serious as physical abuse and often precedes it.
-Sometimes they happen together.
+Emotional abuse is just as serious as physical abuse and

 If you’re wondering whether it’s happening to you, here are some of the signs:

 - attempting to make you question your own sanity (gaslighting)

 - invading your privacy

 - punishing you for not going along with what they want

 - making subtle or overt threats